 - Oleic acid is a monounsaturated omega-9 fat found in olive oil.
-These long chain fatty acids are digested through the process of lipolysis, the breakdown of fats and oils into glycerol and fatty acids this requires bile acids and lipase to break them down in the intestine so that they can be absorbed into the lining the intestinal wall.
-After they are absorbed they are reformed into triglycerides and eventually travel through the bloodstream until they are used or stored away in fat cells. - Olive oil is touted for helping to remove waste from the body (in other words, help you go to the bathroom) as it calls on the Gall Bladder to secrete more bile into the small intestines -- it is the bile that helps your colon remove waste.
+These long chain fatty acids are digested through the process of lipolysis, the breakdown of fats and oils into glycerol and fatty acids, they require bile acids and lipase to break them down in the intestine so that they can be absorbed into the lining the intestinal wall (and get picked up by the lymph system) After they are absorbed they are reformed into triglycerides and eventually travel through the bloodstream until they are stored away in fat cells. - Olive oil is touted for helping to remove waste from the body (in other words, help you go to the bathroom) as it calls on the Gall Bladder to secrete more bile into the small intestines -- it is the bile that helps your colon remove waste.